other Pentax cameras in my collection:

 Size: 143 x 93 x 49mm (W x H x D).

 I paid £4.20 for this camera in August 2013 (body only).
 It was so cheap because the meter was not working, and the battery cover locked solid.
 I gambled that this was due to a corroded battery contact.
 I was able to free-up the battery cover (by removing the bottom plate and soaking it overnight in vinegar).
 The battery contacts were damaged, but soldering a new (made-up) contact has not fixed the meter problem.
 A replacement battery contact is available through UScamera, and my plan is to continue to assume that the fault lies in the power supply rather than the meter itself.
-Meanwhile, the camera is currently a work-in-progress, but otherwise in good cosmetic condition.
+Meanwhile, the camera is currently a work-in-progress (ProSeal Pentax Spotmatic replacement light seal instructions), but otherwise in good cosmetic condition.

-I bought the Spotmatic because it was the iconic camera of its time.
-I believe our likes as tastes develop in our formative teens, and this model certainly had a big influence on mine.
-The Spotmatic range of cameras were sold over a period of 12 years, and each successive model retained the same look.
+I believe our likes as tastes develop in our formative teens, and this model range certainly had a big influence on mine.
+Spotmatics were sold over a period of 12 years, and each successive model retained the same look.
 I wonder if this has contributed to it's enduring appeal?
 Photographers of a certain age have been exposed to the shape and style of the camera over a long period, leaving a lasting impression in their minds.
 I think it's a very attractive camera, and provides the benchmark against which all others can be judged.
 I'd go as far as saying the Pentax Spotmatic F was one of the best cameras ever made.
 Here's why.

 I learned the fundamentals of correct exposure coupled to composition (i.e. how to chose between viable aperture and shutter speed combinations) using a manual viewfinder camera.
 What drew me to an SLR was primarily the ability to focus accurately without having to guess distances, and the absence of a parallax effect compromising close crops.